-Key Recommendations: The Association of Public Health Laboratories made the following recommendations to other public health and health care organizations engaged in similar strategic planning in Appendix C: Strategic Planning Process:
+The Association of Public Health Laboratories made the following recommendations to other public health and health care organizations engaged in similar strategic planning in Appendix C: Strategic Planning Process:

 - Develop a thorough understanding of the market forces and trends affecting strategic planning.

 - Engage an expert in the field to develop an environmental scan.

 - Seek a cross section of viewpoints and perspectives among participating stakeholders.